ADA Compliance Checklist Based on WCAG 2.2: Main Accessibility Requirements for Your Website

 While not a legal requirement, courts often consider this document the standard.
 Furthermore, updated and reorganized Section 508 Standards Guidelines harmonize web accessibility requirements with WCAG 2.0.

-The conclusion is clear: creating or updating your website in accordance with WCAG is the best option.
+The conclusion is clear: conducting regular web accessibility audit services and updating your website in accordance with WCAG is the best option.

 Explore how our UX/UI designers create stunning and accessible websites for every user